 Meg Keeley concentrates her practice on complex civil and criminal matters.
 She has tried well over a dozen cases, including jury trials, court trials, and arbitrations, for corporations, law firms, and individuals throughout the United States.
 Her recent experience includes a particular focus on the defense of professional liability claims, as well as on securities litigation and enforcement.
-Meg is Co-Chair of the firm’s Lawyer Liability practice group.
+Meg is Co-Chair of the Law Firm Defense practice group.

 Meg also has defended issuers, underwriters, investment management firms, and corporate officers and directors in securities litigation brought under the 1933 Securities Act, the 1934 Securities Exchange Act, and the Investment Advisors Act.
 Her experience includes defending a Bear Stearns hedge fund manager charged with securities fraud and insider trading in a trial in which the jury acquitted on all counts.

 Meg’s other trial and arbitration experience includes representing clients in accounting matters, contract disputes, professional liability, and negligence claims.
 She also has represented numerous clients in temporary restraining order and preliminary injunction hearings.
 Her pro bono work has included two trials with the Montgomery County public defender’s office, as well as supervising several other trial and appellate teams in the office.